Laura Pigossi

-Pigossi has won seven singles titles and 41 doubles titles on the ITF Circuit.
-On 29 August 2022, she reached her best singles ranking of world No. 100, following her first WTA Tour final in the 2022 Copa Colsanitas.
-On 3 February 2020, she peaked at No. 125 in the WTA doubles rankings.
+Pigossi has won one singles and one doubles title on the WTA Challenger Tour, along with nine singles and 43 doubles titles on the ITF Circuit.
+On 29 August 2022, she reached her best singles ranking of world No. 100, following her first WTA Tour final at the 2022 Copa Colsanitas.
+On 20 October 2025, she peaked at No. 87 in the WTA doubles rankings.

-Playing for Brazil Fed Cup team since 2013, Pigossi has a win-loss record of 8–6 in Fed Cup competition as of December 2022.
+Playing for Brazil Billie Jean King Cup team since 2013, Pigossi has a win-loss record of 9–9 in competition, as of September 2024.

 Career

-2020–2021: Olympics debut and historic bronze medal
+2020–2021: Olympics doubles bronze medal

 Pigossi is an Olympic bronze medallist from the 2020 Tokyo Olympics in the doubles event.
 She partnered with Luisa Stefani to defeat Veronika Kudermetova and defending gold medallist Elena Vesnina to win the bronze medal.
 Pigossi and Stefani became the first Brazilians to obtain an Olympic medal in tennis in history, surpassing Fernando Meligeni's campaign that took 4th place in 1996.

 The medal was one of the most unexpected: the Brazilians got an Olympic spot at the last minute, confirmed one week before the Games opened, with Stefani ranked No. 23 in the doubles ranking and Pigossi only at No. 190.
-Although the Brazilian pair had lost in the only game they played together before, during the campaign, they managed to save eight match points.
+Although the Brazilian pair had lost in the only game they played together before, during the overall campaign they managed to save eight match points.
 In addition to the four in the bronze-medal match, they saved another four in the match against Czech duo Karolína Plíšková/Markéta Vondroušová in the round of 16.

-2022: Grand Slam & top 100 & WTA 1000 debut
+2022: Wimbledon debut, top 100

-In 2022, she played her first qualifying at a Grand Slam at the Australian Open.
-After some decent campaigns on the ITF Circuit, Pigossi had her first WTA Tour-level wins at Copa Colsanitas in Bogotá, Colombia, coming from the qualifyings and reaching the finals.
+In 2022, she played her first qualifying competition at a major at the Australian Open.
+Pigossi had her first WTA Tour-level wins at Copa Colsanitas in Bogotá, Colombia, coming from the qualifying rounds and reaching the finals.
 The campaign in Bogotá included wins against Dayana Yastremska in the quarterfinals and top seed Camila Osorio in the semifinals before losing the final to Tatjana Maria.
-Consequently, Pigossi reached a new career-high (No. 126) in the singles rankings on 11 April 2022.
+Consequently, Pigossi reached a new career-high of world No. 126 in the singles rankings on 11 April 2022.

 In May, she reached two second rounds at WTA 125-level in Saint-Malo and Karlsruhe.
 At the French Open, Pigossi made the qualifying draw as the 16th seed.

-In June, she made her Grand Slam debut at Wimbledon.

-At the Guadalajara Open, she made her main-draw debut as a lucky loser at the WTA 1000-level.
+In June, she made her major debut at Wimbledon.
+At the Guadalajara Open, she made her main-draw debut at the WTA 1000-level as a lucky loser.

-2023: Australian Open debut

-She made her debut at the Australian Open as a lucky loser.